Bumper0417/First-milestone-Project/README.md

 ## UX

-My first goal in the design of the webpage was to give to our users and potencial customers a friendly and easy access to information of the site by using an approaching minimal design.

-For potencial customers,i wanted to provide them an analytic section of our skills and who we are in the "About us" section with a simple user format and a friendly design.In addition to that i provided the "Contact Us" section for those who choose to.in the "Breed Info" and "Become a breeder" sections i provided the requirements for those who decide to breed a Staffordshire Bull Terrier using diagrams and skill bars as well as videos.Furthermore the "See our Events" section gives the opportunity to the users to participate in our Dog Shows and Become a Trainer sessions where they can develop their skills as a breeder.Links to my LinkedIn, Facebook,Twitter and Instagram profiles were also provided for their ease of contact.
+- As a user, I want the webpage to have a friendly and easy access through a simple design so that i can take all the information that i want from the site.
+- As a potencial customer i want to be able to get all the information about the owners of the webpage, their action and their experience regarding to Staffies and information about the breed.
+- As a future Breeder i want to be able to get all the tools that i want regarding breeding my own Staffordshire Bull Terrier,such as:
+   1. Events that the owners of the Webpage Participate
+   2. Training sessions that they organize for their customers.
+- As a potencial customer,i want  to be able to see and download pictures of the owners Staffies and their available future litters.
+- I want also,as a potencial customer and a user to be able to contact the owner of the webpage through a contact form.
+- Furthermore, as a future customer i want to be able to reach the owners of the webpage through their social links.

 ## Features

-This site uses the scrollSpy feature in Bootstrap in order to give a smooth scroll for the user and in order to make it easy to access every single part.
-In additon the appbar remains collapsed in all the screen type in order for the design to remain simple.
-In addition it uses animation features by hover for making it more interesting.
+- This site uses the dropdown menu container feature in Bootstrap,with a hover-sweep-to-bottom effect, in order to give a smooth scroll for the user and in order to make it easy to access every single part.
+- In additon the user of the webpage is able to choose any of the four section of the webpage,in any order that they want, without having to reload the page.

 ## Features left to implement

-In the future i want to add more information and example videos from our Training sessions and our achievements and rewards from Dog Shows.
+- In the future i want to add more information and example videos from our Training sessions and our achievements and rewards from Dog Shows.
+- In addition i want my site to be accesible and more efficient using [Javascript](https://no.wikipedia.org/wiki/JavaScript) and [Back End](https://en.wikipedia.org/wiki/Back_end)

 ## Technologies Used